Disney names Hollywood veteran Horn as studio boss

-LOS ANGELES The Walt Disney Co named Hollywood veteran Alan Horn chairman of its film division, turning to an executive skilled at managing big movies and big personalities to run a unit plagued by management turnover in the last three years.
+LOS ANGELES The Walt Disney Co (DIS.N) on Thursday named Hollywood veteran Alan Horn chairman of its film division, turning to an executive skilled managing big movies and big personalities to run a unit plagued by management turnover in the last three years.

 Horn, who developed a reputation for creating hit film franchises such as "Harry Potter" and "The Dark Knight" during his long tenure at Warner Bros Entertainment, replaces Rich Ross, a former Disney Channel executive who quit in April after less than three years.
 Ross took over from long-time chairman Dick Cook, who was forced out in 2009.